trojansteve/weggli-Py/README.md

 ### Usage
 With Weggli-Py integrated into weggli, you can now run the tool using the following command:

-1. python weggli_py.py --patterns patterns.json --codebase /path/to/codebase
+1. python weggli_py.py patterns.json /path/to/codebase --log-level INFO --output-dir /path/to/output --verbose

 2. Replace /path/to/codebase with the path to the C/C++ codebase you wish to scan.